NkemJefersonAchia/alu-higher_level_programming/python-inheritance/README.md

-this is read me file for this project
+This is the readme file for the python inheritance intranet assignment.